atmoos/ConiferousLog/README.md

                                    .Generate();
 log.Trace((Info i) => i.Push("Hello World!"));
 ```
-This will print "HelloWorld" to the console.
+This will print "HelloWorld!" to the console.